rpaquia/cse15l-lab-reports/lab-report-1-week-2.md

 ## Step 2- Remotely Connecting
 * For Windows users, you must first install the program [OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) (Don't do this if you are not on Windows).
 Afterwards, find your course-specific account [here](https://sdacs.ucsd.edu/~icc/index.php).
-* Open VSCode and open a terminal (Ctrl or Command + "`", or use the Terminal → New Terminal menu option).
-Type the following command into the terminal but replace the "zz" with the letters in your course-specific account and do not include the "$".
+* Open VSCode and open a terminal (Ctrl or Command + (tilde symbol), or use the Terminal → New Terminal menu option).
+Type the following command into the terminal but replace the "zz" with the letters in your course-specific account.
 Follow the intructions that the terminal sends to you.
 If you enter `$ ssh cs15lwi22zz@ieng6.ucsd.edu`  and are asked a yes/no question type `yes` into the terminal.
 ```
 $ ssh cs15lwi22zz@ieng6.ucsd.edu
 ```